Write Now with Kristen Arnett

-My name is Kristen Arnett and I’m a full-time writer and librarian living in Orlando, Florida.
+My name is Kristen Arnett, and I’m a full-time writer and librarian living in Orlando, Florida.
 I have three dogs, a cat, and a hamster named Aunt Karen.
-I am a queer fiction and essay writer who just published her debut novel, Mostly Dead Things, a NYT bestseller out from Tin House Books.
+I am a queer fiction and essay writer who just published her debut novel, Mostly Dead Things, an NYT bestseller out from Tin House Books.
+(Visit Kristen’s website.)

 I write short fiction, essays, and novels.
 I am mostly interested in writing about Florida as a setting (place-writing, regional writing), specifically writing in which place is given just as much significance in the text as character or plot.